-The United States of America has been involved in many wars since the nation was first established.
-Review this American wars timeline to get a sense of what wars the country has been embroiled in, from its early days to modern times.
+The United States has been involved in many wars since the nation was first established.
+Review this American wars timeline to get a sense of the major wars the country has been embroiled in.

 American Wars Timeline: Major Wars Involving the US

 The United States was officially established with the original colonies' fight to win independence from Britain and the gaining of territories from Spain.
 Ultimately, the U.S. was involved in five major wars throughout the 18th and 19th centuries.

 Sometimes referred to as the Revolutionary War or the War of American Independence, the struggle most commonly known as the American Revolution led to the establishment of the United States of America as a country.
 Before this, America was ruled by Great Britain and paid taxes to the British government.
 As a result, Britain sent troops to the American colonies, and the war began in earnest in 1775.

 The United States declared its independence from Britain in 1776.
 Ultimately, Britain surrendered at the Battle of Yorktown in 1781.
 The war officially ended with the signing of the Treaty of Paris in 1783 when Britain officially recognized the independence of the 13 American colonies.
 These colonies were declared independent states and, over time, the U.S. has expanded to 50 states.

 The War of 1812, sometimes referred to as the Second War of American Independence, was also fought against Great Britain.
 This war came about because Great Britain was interfering with the U.S.’s ability to trade with France, the impressment of thousands of Americans into the British Royal Navy, and the British support of Native American tribes along the Great Lakes.